Leah Decter

 bio

-Leah Decter is an inter-media artist and scholar based between Treaty 1 territory in Winnipeg, and K'jipuktuk/Halifax where she holds a Canada Research Chair (Tier 2) in Creative Technologies at NSCAD University.
-Working from a critical white settler perspective her artistic practice and research address social-spatial dynamics in settler colonial contexts through decolonizing practices and an ethic of being-in-relation in spaces of Indigenous sovereignty.
+Leah Decter is an inter-media/performance artist and scholar who divides her time between Treaty 1 territory and Kjipuktuk/Halifax, where she is a Canada Research Chair in Creative Technologies and an Assistant Professor in Media Arts at NSCAD University.
+Working from a critical white settler perspective her solo and collaborative art and research practices address and disturb social-spatial dynamics of settler colonial whiteness through ethics of intergenerational accountability and being-in-relation.

 Decter holds a PhD in Cultural Studies from Queens University and an MFA in New Media from Transart Institute.
 In 2017 She was a Visiting Research Fellow at the National Institute for Experimental Arts at the University of New South Wales’ in Sydney, Australia.
 From 2019-2020 she was a SSHRC Postdoctoral Fellow in Theatre and Performance Studies at York University's Sensorium Centre for Digital Arts and Technology.